Let’s play the comparison game between two of the most iconic trail-ultras in the world:

 From running these longer ultras we also know that many variables can throw a wrench into one’s race plans, execution and (what is usually) a fairly dramatic slow down in pace.
 One of those glaring factors is weather; specifically, how hot the average temperature is on the Western States course during the middle of the race.
 Temperatures in the exposed, dusty “canyons” along the hilliest miles of the course often reach around 100F degrees (37.8 C) in the sun at Western.
 The heat is a distinguishing characteristic of Western States most years – whereas it usually is not even close to being that hot at UTMB.
 That being said, UTMB has another set of challenges in the fact that with the evening start time even the speediest of runners must endure a “ full night in the mountains” reaching altitudes of over 8,000’ (2438m) across the Alps during that time.
 Often snow, rain and fog can add another layer of complexity to navigating high alpine passes in the dark.
 Furthermore, the next day and afternoon of running has shown drastic temperature swings with much warmer and sunny temperatures as the top runners navigate the final marathon of the race heading back down to Chamonix.

 Which challenges are harder?
 What event requires more grit?
 Well, we’re experienced enough to say: “pick which way you like to suffer the most 😆!”
 Having run in (and finished) both events we can honestly say that both can be very hard and it might actually depend more on your personal strengths and weaknesses as a runner….both mentally and physically!
-But if you want to see what others in our community are saying about these courses, check out our Message Board thread and join in on the discussion HERE.

 Keep on trottin’!